-Credit Cards vs. Charge Cards
+Credit Cards Vs. Charge Cards

 What is the difference between a credit card and a charge card?

 Many credit cards have a grace period.
 You should find out what this is.
-Sometimes it’s a 10 day grace period, where if you pay your bill, in full, you will not be charged any finance charges.
+Sometimes it’s a 10-day grace period, where if you pay your bill, in full, you will not be charged any finance charges.

 A charge card is a great option for someone who makes lots of purchases, doesn’t like to carry cash, and wants to make sure everything they spend is paid off in full at the end of the month.
 This is great for keeping a full record of where all your money goes during a month’s time.
 It is ideal for someone who is also interested in earning rewards for whenever they spend.
 Another great feature is you have no limit to the amount that you can charge.
-You don’t have to ever be embarrassed about making a purchase and discovering you have maxed out your credit card.
+You don’t ever have to be embarrassed about making a purchase and discovering you have maxed out your credit card.

 Instead of APR, the charge card will have an annual fee.
 The fee is how the company makes their money and can be as low as $69 to high as $2,500 or more per year.
 The more you pay in an annual fee, the more exclusive features you will receive.
 With the benefits that you get from these cards, your fee definitely pays itself off.
 You just have to decide what features you are actually going to take advantage of, not what sounds good.

-Figuring that you spend money anyway each month, you might as well put those expenses on a charge card and, for every dollar you spend, you will earn a point you can later redeem for gifts.
+Figuring that you spend money anyway each month, you might as well put those expenses on a charge card and for every dollar you spend, you will earn a point you can later redeem for gifts.
 Now, instead of just spending money and getting nothing in return, you can with a charge card.

 Like credit cards, charge cards come with things like purchase protection.
 Be sure to read up and ask questions on all the latest features that come with your credit cards and charge cards.
 You’d be absolutely surprised at what amazing things they offer.
 Big spenders can receive express service at airports and even concierge services.
-Also, you may be able to get various discounts at high end shopping stores, limousine service, and free airline tickets.
+Also, you may be able to get various discounts at high-end shopping stores, limousine service, and free airline tickets.